 - How soon do I need to register for training?
 At least one week before the training date.
 Spaces are allocated on a first-come, first-served basis.

 - My church is active in Healthy Congregations but I’m not on the HC team.
 Can I sign up for this training?
 Yes!
 This is open to all members/staff of HC churches.

 - I don’t see my church in the list of Healthy Congregations on the registration form.
 Can I participate?
-Due to limited spaces, the Sept./Oct. trainings are reserved for current HC churches, but we plan future offerings.
-Please contact Dashinika@healthfund.org for help.
+Yes, we are opening these trainings to any interested congregations in the Great Plains Conference.
+Please contact Dashinika@healthfund.org with any questions.

 - What is the time commitment?
 This training consists of 2 hours of self-paced pre-work and a 6.5 hour live virtual training (with breaks).

 “Most of us would know how to help if we saw someone having a heart attack—we’d start CPR, or at least call 9-1-1.
 But too few of us would know how to respond if we saw someone having a panic attack or if we were concerned that a friend or co-worker might be showing signs of alcoholism.

 Mental Health First Aid takes the fear and hesitation out of starting conversations about mental health and substance use problems by improving understanding and providing an action plan that teaches people to safely and responsibly identify and address a potential mental illness or substance use disorder.

 When more people are equipped with the tools they need to start a dialogue, more people can get the help they need.
 Mental Health First Aid can even save lives.”